 Practice for an interview before it happens.
 Answer the expected questions out loud and in front of your computer…with the camera on.
 See what you look like on-screen because your first interview will likely be online.
 Prepare for it.

-Make your list of the specific types of work you are best suited for, including managing small teams or projects, customer interface, or back-of-the-shop activities.
-Make your specific list to share with your besties, so they have an idea of what you’re hoping to find.
+Make a list of the specific types of work you are best suited for, including managing small teams or projects, customer interface, or back-of-the-shop activities.
+Share this list with your besties so they have an idea of what you’re hoping to find.

 Use the online application process for the companies you are interested in.